wh-alice/mig_visualstudio/vs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

 > [!NOTE]
 >  For the debugger to attach to code written in C++, the code needs to emit `DebuggableAttribute`.
 You can add this to your code automatically by linking with the [/ASSEMBLYDEBUG](../Topic/-ASSEMBLYDEBUG%20\(Add%20DebuggableAttribute\).md) linker option.

-## What kind of debugging can I do?
+## What debugger features can I use?

-If the debugger can load the correct [symbol (.pbd) files](../debugger/specify-symbol--.pdb--and-source-files-in-the-visual-studio-debugger.md), you can use all the [standard debugger features](../debugger/getting-started-with-the-debugger.md) such as hitting breakpoints and using the Watch window.
-You can debug in Visual Studio with no access to the source if the correct symbol files are present with the app (by default, this requires a debug build).
-For more info, see [Specify Symbol and Source Files](../debugger/specify-symbol--.pdb--and-source-files-in-the-visual-studio-debugger.md)
+To use the full features of the Visual Studio debugger (like hitting breakpoints), the executable running on the remote machine must exactly match your local source and symbols (that is, the debugger can load the correct [symbol (.pbd) files](../debugger/specify-symbol--.pdb--and-source-files-in-the-visual-studio-debugger.md)).
+This will be the case if the compiled app binaries came from the same build.
+If you use **Attach to Process**, you must have a copy of the source code open in Visual Studio.
+(If you use remote tools and F5, or **Debug Installed App Package**, the correct source will already be open in Visual Studio.)

-For remote debugging, you also need to have a copy of the source code open in Visual Studio (again, the symbol files must match the binary exactly).
+In some scenarios, you can debug in Visual Studio with no access to the source if the correct symbol files are present with the app (by default, this requires a debug build).
+For more info, see [Specify Symbol and Source Files](../debugger/specify-symbol--.pdb--and-source-files-in-the-visual-studio-debugger.md).

 For Windows desktop apps, you can also debug the running app using the JIT debugger (Visual Studio opens and you break into app code after an error occurs).
-This also requires the correct symbol files.

 ##  <a name="BKMK_Attach_to_a_process_on_a_remote_computer"></a> Attach to a process on a remote computer
  In order to attach to a process, you must know the name of the process.
 For ASP.NET apps that have been deployed to IIS, see [Remote Debugging ASP.NET on a remote IIS computer](../debugger/remote-debugging-asp.net-on-a-remote-iis-7.5-computer.md) or [Publish to IIS](https://docs.asp.net/en/latest/publishing/iis.html) for ASP.NET Core apps.
 For other apps, you may be able to find the name of the process in the Task Manager.